jilustrisimo/jilustrisimo.github.io/_posts/2017-05-31-inheritence_in_javascript_and_the_protoype_chain.markdown

 <center><img src="https://i.imgur.com/gHZWWoc.png" alt="what image shows" height="200" width="400"></center>

-We can verify the prototype chain is set up.  `plane` is an instance of `Airplane` which inherits from the Vehicle prototype which in turn inherits from the JS core Object prototype.
-We also know that since the `Airplane` prototype does not have its own property of `startEngine()` JS is able to go through the prototype chain to finds that property in `Vehicle`.
+We can verify the prototype chain is set up, `plane` is an instance of `Airplane` which inherits from the `Vehicle` prototype which in turn inherits from the JS core Object prototype.
+We also know that since the Airplane prototype does not have its own property of `startEngine()` JS is able to go through the prototype chain to finds that property in Vehicle.